 🏎 Smaller, faster, cheaper, lighter: Introducing DistilBERT, a distilled version of BERT

-2019, October 3rd — Update: We are releasing our NeurIPS 2019 workshop paper describing our approach on DistilBERT with improved results: 97% of BERT’s performance on GLUE.
+2019, October 3rd — Update: We are releasing our NeurIPS 2019 workshop paper describing our approach on DistilBERT with improved results: 97% of BERT’s performance on GLUE (the results in the paper superseed the results presented here).
 The approach is slightly different from the one explained in this present blog post so this blog post should be a good entry point to the paper!
 We applied the same method to GPT2 and are releasing DistilGPT2!
 Training code and pre-trained weights for DistilBERT and DistilGPT2 are available here. 🤗

 In the last 18 months, transfer learning from large-scale language models has significantly improved upon the state-of-the-art on pretty much every Natural Language Processing task.